| | | |

 There’s nothing quite like a slice of fresh-baked apple pie after a comforting dinner on a crisp fall day -except for a scoop of warm and gooey baked apple crisp.
 This homemade apple crisp achieves apple pie flavors with much less mess and in much less time.
 This dessert is one of my favorite recipes to make during apple season and the perfect way to satisfy a sweet tooth.

-The original apple crumble recipe was given to me by my mom years ago and it quickly became a family favorite, especially during the fall when markets are booming with apples.
-However, Mom’s apple crisp isn’t sugar-free, so I modified it a bit without compromising taste.
+This from-scratch apple crisp recipe was given to me by my mom years ago and it quickly became a family favorite, especially during the fall when markets are booming with apples.

-The results are just as delicious.
-By using a tasty sugar alternative, this apple crisp is just as delicious and comforting as my mom’s original recipe. while still aligning with my fitness goals.
+You can also use a tasty sugar alternative (recommendations below) to make a sugar-free apple crisp that’s just as delicious and comforting as my mom’s original recipe. while still aligning with your nutrition and fitness goals.

 a bowl of sugar free apple crisp in a clear dessert dish